 Built-in Yandex.DNS service protects against malicious and fraudulent web sites and helps to block access to adult content on children's devices.

-You can configure the settings of the wireless router DIR-615A via the user-friendly web-based interface (the interface is available in two languages).
+You can configure the settings of the wireless router DIR-879 via the user-friendly web-based interface (the interface is available in two languages - in Russian and in English).